hacks-guide/Guide-WiiU/docs/user-guide/aroma/autoboot.md

 If you don't want to autoboot Aroma, you can skip this step and follow the Setting Up PayloadLoader section below.
 ### Instructions

-1. Start the console to boot into the Wii U Menu, and launch the Health and Safety Information app.
+1. Start the console to boot into the Wii U Menu, and then launch the Health and Safety Information app.
 1. Press A to launch the `aroma` environment.
 1. Press A to launch the Wii U Menu.
 1. Once you are at the Wii U Menu, launch the PayloadLoader Installer.